geneontology/geneontology.github.io/docs/_docs/go-annotation-file-format-20.md

 #### DB (column 1)
 refers to the database from which the identifier in DB object ID (column 2) is drawn.
 This is not necessarily the group submitting the file.
-If a UniProtKB ID is the DB object ID (column 2), DB (column 1) should be UniProtKB. must be one of the values from the set of GO database cross-references this field is mandatory, cardinality 1
+If a UniProtKB ID is the DB object ID (column 2), DB (column 1) should be UniProtKB. must be one of the values from the set of GO database cross-references

+This field is mandatory, cardinality 1

 #### DB Object ID (column 2)
 a unique identifier from the database in DB (column 1) for the item being annotated